Gonciarov/ilp-machine/README.md

 - DB_DATABASE=code4000
 - ADMIN_PRISON_NUMBER=`your admin prison number`

-Create Postgres database Code4000, create tables (see commands in sqlCommands.json)
+Open file sqlCommands.json and run all the commands from there;

-create account for admin, add admin prison number to .env
+create account for admin, add admin prison number to .env;

-Run 'node server.js' and see the thing at `your host`:`your port`
+Run 'node server.js' and see the thing at `your host`:`your port`;

-Click 'login' and create one or more students'accounts
+Click 'login' and create one or more students'accounts.

-populate database tables with data (see commands in sqlCommands.json))